andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 Tasks performed:
 - Design and implement REST API
-- Development of tool to perform members migration from external system into existing loyalty system with applying to them benefits, tier-level changes etc. according to business rules
+- Development of tool to perform members migration from an external system into an existing loyalty system with applying to them benefits, tier-level changes, etc. according to business rules
 - Functional tests implementation
 - Demo preparation & demonstration